Note: CHI 2026 has no hybrid or remote attendance.

 Who Should Apply?

-Option A is available to students at all stages of their program.
-Option B will give preference to mid-stage students who are currently working towards, or developing their dissertation, so they may be able to benefit from feedback received in the mentoring session.
-Students participating in the Roundtable Mentoring Session will be required to read several other students’ Extended Abstracts prior to the in-person meeting.
+Activity #2: Building a Research Cohort is available to students at all stages of their training.
+Activity #3: Dissertation Research Roundtable will give preference to mid-stage Ph.D. students who are currently working towards, or developing their dissertation, so they may be able to benefit from feedback received in the mentoring session.
+Students may apply to both activities if they’d like, but we cannot guarantee they will be accepted to both; acceptances are independent.
+Please note that students participating in Activity #3 will be required to read several other students’ Extended Abstracts prior to the in-person meeting.

-- A benefits statement to help the jury understand why the student should be selected for the sessions they chose.
+- A benefits statement to help the jury understand why they should be selected for the activity.

-- Basic information about the student’s background, which will help us ensure diversity in the cohort of participating students.
+- Background information, which will help us ensure diversity in the cohort of participating students.

 Selection Process

-Supporting a wide group of institutions/advisors: Besides the selection criteria above and to ensure diversity, even excellent submissions may not lead to invitations.
-For example, we probably cannot accept more than 2 students from the same institution, and definitely cannot accept more than 1 student with the same advisor.
+Supporting a wide group of institutions/advisors: Besides the selection criteria above, and to ensure diversity, even excellent submissions may not lead to invitations.
+For example, we probably cannot accept more than 2 students from the same institution, and might not accept more than 1 student with the same advisor.

-Confidentiality of your submission: Submissions should not contain sensitive, private, or proprietary information that cannot be disclosed at publication time.
+Confidentiality of submissions: Submissions should not contain sensitive, private, or proprietary information that cannot be disclosed at publication time.
 Before publication time, we will keep your submission confidential in these ways:

 - During the review process: Confidentiality of submissions will be maintained throughout the review process.

 - If your submission is accepted: Your accepted submission will be kept confidential until the start of the doctoral consortium activities, except for title and author information, which will be published on the website before the conference.
 The research description will be published as CHI Extended Abstracts.
-All other materials (e.g., Benefits and Contribution Statement, Curriculum Vitae) will be kept confidential in perpetuity.
+All other materials (e.g., Benefits Statement, Personal Information) will be kept confidential in perpetuity.

 - If your submission is not accepted: Your submission will be kept confidential in perpetuity.